Dell S2421HGF Review

 As mentioned above, this Dell gaming monitor comes with a 24-inch 1080p TN screen.
-The monitor looks pretty good, with 284 nits of brightness and 107% sRGB color coverage, it’s unimpressive for a gaming monitor, but you’re getting it for cheap, so that’s expected.
+The monitor looks pretty good just like the Sceptre E255B-1658A with 284 nits of brightness and 107% sRGB color coverage, it’s unimpressive for a gaming monitor, but you’re getting it for cheap, so that’s expected.
 Compared, the very similar Dell 24 S2417DG can display 123% – although that monitor costs over $400 or more, making the Dell S2421HGF a fair alternative for budget gamers.

-With 1080p resolution, 1ms response rate and a 144 Hz refresh rate, the Dell 24 Gaming Monitor S2421HGF can sync with older and less-powerful machines run modern games at steady frame rates.
-If you have an older, less-powerful machine, you can run Doom Eternal, Shadow of the Tomb Raider and Thronebreaker: The Witcher Tales and similar games on this monitor without glitches.
+With 1080p resolution, a 1ms response rate, and a 144 Hz refresh rate, the Dell 24 Gaming Monitor S2421HGF can sync with older and less-powerful machines to run modern games at steady frame rates.
+If you have an older, less-powerful machine, you can run Doom Eternal, Shadow of the Tomb Raider and Thronebreaker: The Witcher Tales, and similar games on this monitor without glitches.

-To spice up things, the S2421HGF has built-in gaming options for FPS, MOBA/RTS and RPGs, which you can use to boost your gaming experience.
-While at it, just remember that the FPS mode on this monitor is abysmal, while RTS and RPG modes handle visual better.
-For instance, those presets run Age of Empires II at a steady 60 frames per second, while Thronebreaker averages the low 100s.
+To spice up things, the S2421HGF has built-in gaming options for FPS, MOBA/RTS, and RPGs, which you can use to boost your gaming experience.
+While at it, just remember that the FPS mode on this monitor is abysmal, while RTS and RPG modes handle visuals better.
+For instance, those preset run Age of Empires II at a steady 60 frames per second, while Thronebreaker averages the low 100s.
 Both are crisp, distinct visuals, although the colors aren’t extraordinary for either title.

-As priced ($250, or less this monitor goes on sale regularly), the Dell 24 Gaming Monitor is pretty much what you’d expect for the price.
+As priced the Dell 24 Gaming Monitor is pretty much what you’d expect for the price.
 It’s a reliable, simple and nice-looking monitor for a 1080p gaming PC – and it even supports current-gen consoles.
 We’d argue that even at 24-inches, you’re better off with a quad HD monitor like the Dell 24 S2417DG, but that means you’ll have to spend a little more.